joshuabmoore/MPSTime.jl/docs/src/index.md

 ```

 ## Usage
-See the [Tutorial](@ref) section and other sidebars for a basic usage examples.
+See the [classification](@ref) section and other sidebars for a basic usage examples.
 We're continually adding more features and documentation as we go.

 ## Citation
 If you use MPSTime in your work, please read and cite the [arXiv preprint](https://arxiv.org/abs/2412.15826):